Menu

 For children age 15 or under, a parent or legal guardian must sign the application form, show their photo ID, and provide proof of current address.

-If a library card is lost, the cardholder can bring in a photo ID and get a replacement for $1.
+If a library card is lost, the cardholder can bring in a photo ID and get a replacement card for $1.

 Pre-Register for a Library Card